-I'm an experienced and tech-savvy energy journalist living in Massachusetts and working with clients nationwide; my name is Kat Friedrich.
+I'm an experienced and tech-savvy energy and engineering journalist living in Massachusetts and working with clients nationwide; my name is Kat Friedrich.

 My goal is to report insightfully on green jobs and the industries that create them.
 I bring to the table four years of engineering experience followed by a decade of writing about clean tech and science education.